bodewell-io/bodewell-ui/README.md

   );
 }

 export default MyAwesomePage;
 ```

+---

 ## The Bodewell Ecosystem

-The Bodewell project is an integrated framework architected across three separate repositories:
+The Bodewell project is an integrated framework architected across three separate repositories to create a seamless experience from concept to creation.

-* @bodewell/ui (This Repository): A public, open-source component library distributed as an NPM package.
+* **`@bodewell/ui`** (This Repository): A public, open-source component library distributed as an NPM package.
+This is the visual foundation of the ecosystem.

-* bodewell-app-starter: A public, open-source starter-kit application that provides the ideal local environment for building with Bodewell.
+* **`bodewell-app-starter`**: A public, open-source starter kit that provides the ideal local environment for building with Bodewell UI.

-* bodewell-app-builder: A hosted SaaS application featuring our AI Prototyping Assistant, which guides users through the strategic A.D.A.P.T.
+* **`bodewell-app-builder`**: A private, hosted SaaS application featuring our AI Prototyping Assistant.
+It guides users through the strategic A.D.A.P.T.
 Framework to build applications from a solid strategic foundation.

+---

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute, please fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

-# License
+## License

 This project is licensed under the MIT License.